jgildred/fluff/README-API.md

 fluff REST API
 ==============

-All API urls must be preceded by '[fluff path]/admin/api'.
+API paths must be preceded by "[fluff path]/admin/api".
 If API key is required, you must use X-API-Key header.
 POST, PUT, and DELETE usually requires X-CSRF-Token header.